The Burden of Proof in Civil Litigation

 Understanding the Different Burden of Proof Standards

-Criminal and civil litigation involve fundamentally different burden of proof standards.
+Criminal and civil litigation involves fundamentally different burdens of proof standards.

 That’s a strict standard!